Skylar-Harvey/lyrics-genre-emotion-analysis/code/pipeline walkthrough.md

 # Pipeline Walkthrough
-this is a walkthrough for the analysis pipeline notebook [here](https://github.com/Skylar-Harvey/lyrics-genre-emotion-analysis/blob/main/code/Analysis%20Pipeline.ipynb).
+This is a walkthrough for the analysis pipeline notebook [here](https://github.com/Skylar-Harvey/lyrics-genre-emotion-analysis/blob/main/code/Analysis%20Pipeline.ipynb).
 Note: All file paths shown in this walkthrough are specific to my system.
 You'll have to adjust these paths based on where you store the files referenced on your own system.

 ### Step 1
 This cell's function is importing libraries and modules needed for running the pipeline.
 These are: